Help stop the spread of marine pests in Australia. There are simple things you can do to protect the oceans you love to use.

 You can only import permitted species from approved countries.

-- have a valid import permit issued by the Department of Agriculture and Water Resources
+- have a valid import permit issued by the Department of Agriculture, Water and the Environment

 - comply with all import conditions.